-Everything seemed to anger him these days and despite Sam being hurt and it knowingly Dean's fault, Sam can still rile hime up, can still give a powerful suckerpunch to Dean's emotions, to what's eating him and instantly the defences go up and Dean fights back.
+Everything seemed to anger him these days and despite Sam being hurt and it knowingly Dean's fault, Sam could still rile him up, still give a powerful sucker punch to Dean's emotions, to what's eating him and instantly the defenses go up and before Dean can reign it in- Dean fights back.

 He sighs in the hallway, he knows what he needs to say to the kid but Sam's so damn stubborn.

 Dean smiles fondly.
 He loved that about him.